Last Updated on January 6th, 2020

-It is undeniable that peanut better is delicious.
+It is undeniable that peanut butter is delicious.
 Peanut-butter has an endless variety of different uses whether you spread it on sandwiches with jelly or munch on it in Reese’s pieces.
 The exquisite possibilities are endless and there is nothing which quite matches the spread’s unique blend of peanuts and salt.

 Where does peanut butter come from?
 What many people do not know is that peanut butter can be traced all the way back to ancient Aztec civilizations1.
 Clear evidence has been found that this peanutty snack has been around long before we thought possible, and will surely be around for many years to come.

 Still, peanut butter has its own fair share of unpleasant side-effects.
-One particularly nasty consequence of indulging in this snack is its possible relationship to acne2.
 We present you with a guide of peanut butter’s effects on the body.
 While some of these are beneficial, they also include some less pleasant effects – particularly when it comes to your complexion.
 We thus outline the four reasons why peanut butter may be causing your breakouts.
 And because this may seem like a bit of a disappointment at first, there are also some alternatives to this tasty spread.

 Before dismissing it from our daily diets forever, let us first take a look at its benefits.
 Because it contains nuts, peanut butter may at first glance appear to be the perfect, healthy snack.
 However, a closer look proves that this is not actually the case.
 The truth is that it all comes down to fat.
 A tablespoon contains roughly eight grams of fat.
 Fret not.
 Although this may seem alarming at first, about one-fifth of this fat is saturated.
-Saturated fats are the type of fats that are most easily processed by your body3.
+Saturated fats are the type of fats that are most easily processed by your body2.
 As this type of fat does not affect your heart’s function, you may indulge in peanut butter all you want, even if you suspect that your heart is prone to mild disorders.